Zenysis/br-training/README.md

 - A pipeline for ingesting incompatible data streams and transforming them into a standard, joinable format.

 Data pipelines tend to run regularly and extract data from all sorts of data systems, ranging from Excel spreadsheets to custom SQL databases.
 After processing, data is dumped into a [Druid](https://druid.apache.org) database and then queried by the frontend.

+## Project initialization

+We refer to Harmony setups as "deployments".
+Each deployment has its own databases, data sources, and is hosted separately.

+The next step in setting up your Harmony project is to configure its deployment.
+Configurations are created in the `config/` directory.
+There is a configuration template in `config/template` and an example configuration in `config/br`.
+Typically, configuration directories are named after two or three-letter project codes.
+You'll now need to choose a project code and create your own configuration directory.

+**Creating a new configuration**

+To create a new configuration, copy the `config/template` directory into a new directory named for your project code.

+At minimum, the following configuration files must be updated (documentation inside the files provides instructions):
+- Define global constants in `global_config.py`
+- Customize basic settings (e.g. site name) in `config/<project code>/general.py` and `config/<project code>/ui.py`

+After you have written your first data integration (see [writing integrations](#writing-integrations)):
+- Create dimensions for querying in `datatypes.py`
+- Customize aggregation options in `aggregation.py`
+- Add indicators based on the field ids you created in the pipeline step

+We are working on making this customization easier (and configurable from a frontend) in future releases.

+**Misc. notes**

+- Some of the config variables require your Druid and PostreSQL hosts to be set up.
+See [Production PostgreSQL server setup](#production-postgres-server-setup) and [Production Druid server setup](#production-druid-server-setup).

+- When you run a script or the web server, select a configuration by setting the `ZEN_ENV` environmental variable.
+This environmental variable maps directly to folder names in `config/`, and will cause the `config` module to export the contents of that particular configuration.

+      Say there is configuration directory named `usa`.
+We can specify that configuration with the following:

+      ```bash
+      export ZEN_ENV='usa'
+      ```

 ## Local development setup